mjpoulsen/aufgabenjager/node/README.md

 - Add the following APIs
   - GET List by ID and its Tasks
-  - Put, Delete Board
+  - Delete Board
-  - Put, Delete List
+  - Delete List
-  - Put, Delete Task
+  - Delete Task
 - Verify schema.ts relations work when using Drizzle